-4. Frooty Mylk breakfast cereal at Sweet Ritual (Austin, TX)
+4. Caramelized Banana Split at Sweet Ritual (Austin, TX)

-Sweet Ritual is the one stop shop for all things vegan ice cream, offering everything from sundaes to banana splits, and with over 15 different toppings to choose from—such as edible glitter and toasted marshmallows—we’re pretty much in heaven.
-There is an ever rotating menu of flavors, such as Cinnamonkey Elephantastic, Unicorn Poop, and Strawberry Passionfruit, but we had to go with their super fun Frooty Mylk breakfast cereal scoop, topped with rainbow sprinkles, as our top choice.
+Sweet Ritual is the one stop shop for all things vegan ice cream, offering everything from sundaes to ice cream sandwiches, and with over 15 different toppings to choose from—such as edible glitter and toasted marshmallows—we’re pretty much in heaven.
+There is an ever-rotating menu of flavors, such as Cinnamonkey Elephantastic, Unicorn Poop, and Strawberry Passionfruit, but we had to go with this concoction of torched-sugar banana, three scoops, and all the toppings you could dream of.